Please click here to download the admission document

-- Create a video/film or animation [that lasts no longer than 1 minute] about CURIOSITY and TRADITION.
+- Create a video/film or animation [that lasts no longer than 1 minute] about CULTURE and IMAGINATION.

-- Create 5-10 photographic images about CURIOSITY and TRADITION.
+- Create 5-10 photographic images about CULTURE and IMAGINATION.

-- Create a media piece [sound, interactive, or other] [that lasts no longer than 1 minute] about CURIOSITY and TRADITION.
+- Create a media piece [sound, interactive, or other] [that lasts no longer than 1 minute] about CULTURE and IMAGINATION.

-- Create a 3D object or space about CURIOSITY and TRADITION and submit 5 images [documentation or renderings].
+- Create a 3D object or space about CULTURE and IMAGINATION and submit 5 images [documentation or renderings].

 4. Visual Aptitude

 Please respond to all three questions according to the specified instructions:

 - Begin each creative response on a new sheet of A4 white paper measuring 29.7cm x 21cm.

 - Please submit the actual work, not its reproduction.

 Question 1: Observation Drawing

 Draw an object you observe in front of you.
 Pay attention to its shape, proportion, scale and shades.
 You should not draw based on photographic reference i.e. copying from a photograph.

 Question 2: Imagination and Invention

-Use the shapes given below to express the idea of SURPRISE.
+Use the shapes given below to express the idea of TENSION.
 Make an interesting composition using these shapes.
 Make ONLY abstract responses [in other words, no cats, faces, or any recognizable objects].
 Shapes may be repeated.
 Pay attention to scale, contrast, composition and depth.

 Question 3: Visual Narrative

-Create a narrative using the theme THE FUTURE.
+Create a narrative using the theme “SURREAL”.
 Please illustrate this in a comic strip or storyboard of 6 to 9 images on one piece of paper.
 This sequence will show your ability to tell a story with visuals.